zsakowitz/rewrites/README.md

 # zsakowitz/rewrites

 This repository contains lots of test projects that I've created.
-The name is a relic of its initial creation, because I used it to rewrite the Iterator Helpers library.
-Now it contains everything from stacks to language parsers to arithmetic in the TS type system.
+The name is a relic from its initial creation, when I used it to rewrite the Iterator Helpers proposal.
+Now it contains everything from stacks to language parsers to the JS standard library implemented solely in the TS type system.
 Enjoy the 72 files this repository has to offer.

 # File listing